pass-culture/pass-culture-app-native/doc/development/e2e.md

 We could have used `flags.isWeb` to decide which one to use, but this is exactly what does `$$$` and this allow to write less verbose selector for our cross platforms cases.

+### ~ Selector

+The selector used to access component is the `accessibility id` :
+- For Android: the `accessibility id` corresponds to the `accessibilityLabel`.
+- For iOS: the `accessibility id` corresponds to the `testID`.

+The following component have been refactored to easily set a cross-platform selector :
+- `AppButton`, `ButtonInsideText`, `ButtonWithLinearGradient`: The `accessibilityLabel` and `testID` are automatically set to the `wording` prop, or to `accessibilityLabel` prop if given.
+This means that `accessibility id` is the `wording` or `accessibilityLabel`, which allow us to have a cross-platform selector.
+- `TouchableOpacity`, `Touchable`, `InternalTouchableLink`, `ExternalTouchableLink`:  The `testID` is automatically set to the `accessibilityLabel` prop.
+This means that this element needs to have an `accessibilityLabel` if we  want to have a cross-platform selector.

+For more information on selectors, please check [this notion page](https://www.notion.so/passcultureapp/Documentation-E2E-S-lecteurs-42cd859559454454a3a4a37ef1e86f41).

 ### Demo